Proxy1967/generate-security-review-files/README.md

-# generate-md-files
+# Generate Notes.md and Issues.md files for security reviews

+## How to use
+To use anywhere with command `genmdfiles.sh` do
+- Clone to Scripts map
+- Add `export PATH=$PATH:~/Scripts` to .bashrc

 ## TODO
-- Add CodeHawks Templates ✔️
+- Add CodeHawks templates ✔️
-- Add GasOpt Template
+- Add better GasOpt template
 - Refine Notes.md